ihubanov/agent-dev-guide/examples/prompt-based-agent/README.md

 - Use web tools for real-time information
 - Be honest when tools can't help

+**Note:**
+- The `greeting.txt` file is shown to users the first time they start a new conversation.
+You can customize this file to change the initial greeting message.

 ## Debugging

 Python 3.10+ is recommended.